squareben1/review_12_spellcheck/README.md

 Refactors were good - nice learning point was my decision to refactor inbuilt .split method to it's own method as this would allow for client's stated prospective future extension: accounting for punctuality.
 On the same note pleased I didn't refactor .downcase - no way this could be extended.
 A good distinction to remember.

 Overriding concern throughout review was OOP Principle of encapsulation.
 Chose a class in order to store state privately and access with public methods.

-Also added a public #add method to this end after observation.
+In line with potential future requirments I added a public #add method  after observation was over in order to further play with encapsulation.

 I think splitting the class into SRP coherent methods went well and allows for extension later without having to change much (Open/Closed).